grelade/curling/README.md

 1. Introduction

-Game of curling server based on node.js with socket.io.
-Contains game mechanics and online play capability.
+Game of curling.
+Code contains in-game mechanics and online play capability.
 To see the game at work visit: https://coorling.herokuapp.com/

+Runs on node.js with socket.io and express.

 2. Installation

-First run
+First run:
 npm install

-And then the server
+And then the server:
 node server.js

-The client :
+The local client is now:
 http://localhost:3000

-To play the game:
+3. Playing the game
 1) first name the game through the input
 2) second create it with CREATE button.